Atapuerca

 Description

 Atapuerca is the name of a sierra, a mountain ridge, and also of the village in the southern foothills.
 This sierra is an extraordinary place, even for Spain.
-Los Yacimientos de la Sierra de Atapuerca (The Sites of the Sierra de Atapuerca) is the name of the numerous caves and the archaeolgical excavations and the museum.
-As there are numerous karst-related sites, we have listed this primarily archaeological site.
-Despite numerous caves, there is actually no underground tour.
+Los Yacimientos de la Sierra de Atapuerca (The Sites of the Sierra de Atapuerca) is the name of the numerous caves, archaeological excavations, and the museum.
+We have listed this primarily archaeological site, because there are several karst-related sites, but the caves are small and there is actually no underground tour.
 Most sites are open air, in dolines, overhanging cliffs and small caves which have collapsed.
 Nevertheless, without the karst there would be much less archaeological remains.

 The Yacimiento Arqueológico de Atapuerca (Archaeological Site of Atapuerca) is located 15 km east of Burgos at the foot of the San Vincent hill (1085 m asl).
 About a dozen sites bore the remains of humans and animals from more than 1 Million years ago to the present.
 Fossil remains of five different hominid species along with evidence of their presence have been found at the Sierra de Atapuerca sites.
 Homo sp. (yet to be defined, 1,300,000 years), Homo antecessor (850,000 years), Homo preneanderthalensis (500,000 years), Homo neanderthalensis (50,000 years) and Homo sapiens.
 Most of the sites are caves, several of them were discovered as a result of the construction of a railway line.
 For this purpose a trench was cut into the foot of the hill and sediment filled caves discovered.